jakishlazenby/Getting-and-cleaning-data-week-4-assignment/README.md

 4. Appropriately label the data set with descriptive variable names.
 5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

-Data description
 The variables in the data X are sensor signals measured with waist-mounted smartphone from 30 different subjects.
 The variable in the data Y indicates activity type the subjects performed.

-Code explaination
-The code combined training dataset and test dataset, and extracted partial variables to create another dataset with the averages of each variable for each activity.
+The code combines the training dataset and the test dataset, and as part of the assignment requirements extracted partial variables for another dataset with the averages of each variable for each activity.

-New dataset
-The new generated dataset contained variables calculated based on the mean and standard deviation.
+The new tidy data set contains variables calculated based on the mean and standard deviation.
 Each row of the dataset is an average of each activity type for all subjects.

-The code was written based on the instruction of this assignment Read training and test dataset into R environment.
-Read variable names into R envrionment.
-Read subject index into R environment.